knewplay/book-programming-essential/toolset/tools.md

 Installing and managing software through package managers (e.g., apt, Homebrew) display user manual of a command

-what is the relation between unix/linux and the temrinal ChatGPT
-Unix and Linux are operating systems that utilize a command-line interface known as the terminal.
-The terminal, also referred to as a shell or command-line interface (CLI), is a program that allows users to interact with the operating system by typing commands.
-Unix and Linux systems typically provide multiple terminal applications, such as Bash, Zsh, or Csh, each with its own features and functionalities.

-The terminal provides a text-based environment where users can execute commands, navigate the file system, manage processes, and perform various system operations.
-It serves as an alternative to graphical user interfaces (GUIs) commonly found in desktop environments, allowing users to perform tasks efficiently through typed commands.

-Unix, which was developed in the 1970s, was one of the first operating systems to introduce the concept of a command-line interface and provided a foundation for subsequent systems like Linux.
-Linux, created in the early 1990s, was developed as a free and open-source operating system that follows the design principles of Unix.
-It adopted many of Unix's concepts, including the use of the terminal as a primary means of interacting with the system.

-In the Unix and Linux environments, the terminal plays a crucial role in system administration, software development, and general user tasks.
-It offers powerful capabilities for automation, scripting, and remote access, making it a preferred choice for advanced users and professionals.

-While Unix and Linux systems often have graphical interfaces available, the terminal remains an essential tool for tasks that require precise control, scripting, or operating in server environments without a GUI.
-Many system administration tasks, programming workflows, and software development practices rely heavily on the use of the terminal.

-In summary, Unix and Linux operating systems provide the foundation for the terminal, which is a command-line interface allowing users to interact with the system through typed commands.
-The terminal is a powerful tool for system administration, development, and automation in Unix and Linux environments.

 # Git
 Imagine investing months, or even years, in developing a remarkable app, only to one day lose your laptop, and thus, your work.
 Despite such potential setbacks, how do thousands of programmers still manage to collaborate on a single project, and even stay organized?
 Now that you know about the terminal, we can talk about the wonderful tool called **Git**.